guebe/ACSC2024/fsvm2/README.md

 ```

 Debugger (gdb with pwndbg frontend) output, showing the next instruction 'K'
 being executed.
-Please note how nice pwndbg outlines the registers used as
+Please note the nice outline of the registers used as
-arguments of function calls and how it uses different colors for things laying
+arguments of function calls and how it uses different colors for stack, heap,
-in stack, heap, code and data sections:
+code and data:

 ![gdb executing the K instruction](gdb.png)

-After having fixed the emulator it was much simpler using it to concentrate on
+After having fixed the emulator I solved the first obvious obstacles:
-the reverse engineering the bytecode instead of using the debugger.

 ```console
 $ python3 emulator.py